Ukraine Missiles Shot Down Over Crimea Bridge: Pro-Russia Official - UrduPoint

 Pictures on social media showed columns of smoke rising in the vicinity of the bridge.

-Later in the day, the defence ministry reported a new Kyiv attempt to target the bridge with an S-200 missile.

-The missiles were detected and intercepted by Russian air defence systems, the ministry said, adding that there were no victims or damage.
+The missile was detected and intercepted by Russian air defence systems, the ministry said, adding that there were no victims or damage.

 Earlier Saturday, Russia said that its forces shot down 20 unmanned Ukrainian drones near the Crimean peninsula where Kyiv has stepped up attacks.